 density estimate, scaled to maximum of 1

-#> Warning: Removed 45 rows containing non-finite values (stat_density).#> Warning: Removed 45 rows containing non-finite values (stat_density).# Stacked density plots: if you want to create a stacked density plot, you # probably want to 'count' (density * n) variable instead of the default # density # Loses marginal densities ggplot(diamonds, aes(carat, fill = cut)) + geom_density(position = "stack")# Preserves marginal densities ggplot(diamonds, aes(carat, calc(count), fill = cut)) + geom_density(position = "stack")# You can use position="fill" to produce a conditional density estimate ggplot(diamonds, aes(carat, calc(count), fill = cut)) + geom_density(position = "fill")
+#> Warning: Removed 45 rows containing non-finite values (stat_density).#> Warning: Removed 45 rows containing non-finite values (stat_density).# Stacked density plots: if you want to create a stacked density plot, you # probably want to 'count' (density * n) variable instead of the default # density # Loses marginal densities ggplot(diamonds, aes(carat, fill = cut)) + geom_density(position = "stack")# Preserves marginal densities ggplot(diamonds, aes(carat, stat(count), fill = cut)) + geom_density(position = "stack")# You can use position="fill" to produce a conditional density estimate ggplot(diamonds, aes(carat, stat(count), fill = cut)) + geom_density(position = "fill")